Using the Snowflake Connector for Kafka with Apache Iceberg™ tables¶

 Requirements and limitations¶

-Before configuring the connector for Iceberg table ingestion, note the following requirements and limitations:
+Before you configure the Kafka connector for Iceberg table ingestion, note the following requirements and limitations:

 Iceberg table ingestion requires version 3.0.0 or later of the Kafka connector.